odoo/documentation/accounting/others/adviser/assets.rst

 sales transaction that should be registered through a customer invoice.

-.. todo:: → This has to be changed in Odoo: selling an asset should:
+.. todo:: → This has to be changed in Twenty20: selling an asset should:

    #. remove all "Red" lines
    #. create a new line that deprecate the whole residual value